MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-create-private-endpoint.md

 1. Select the **+ Create a resource** button in the upper-left corner of the portal.
 1. Search for *Private Link Service*.
 1. Under **Private Link Service**, select **Create**.
-1. In the **Create Private Link Service** pane, complete the following
+1. In the **Create Private Link Service** pane, fill out the following fields:

     :::image type="content" source="media/vnet-create-private-endpoint/private-link-basics.png" alt-text="Tab 1 in create private link service - Basics":::